dersimn/OpenHAB-Docker-Suite/README.md

 and copy the ID of the InfluxDB container, for e.g. `b66dd2f07b43`, then 'SSH' into it with:

-	docker exec -it b66dd2f07b43 /bin/bash
+	docker exec -it b66dd2f07b43 influx

-Inside the container execute `influx` and create the InfluxDB database and username using the following queries:
+Inside the container execute the following queries:

 	CREATE USER root WITH PASSWORD 'root' WITH ALL PRIVILEGES AUTH root root